CateSchool/AdvancedCS/unit3/project/README.md

 * **3 visualizations taking different analytical approaches**
   * *At least 1* must be creative & **innovative** (i.e. more novel than bar charts, scatter plots, pie charts, histograms, etc.)
   * *At least 1* of your visualizations must include some form of **interaction**.
-  * You can use p5.js, d3.js, or other libraries (e.g. three.js!)
+  * *At least 2* different JavaScript libraries - p5.js, d3.js, or something else (e.g. chart.js or three.js!)
 * **Written explanations, context, and analysis** to support the visual narrative and make a persuasive argument about your topic (>= 300 words).

 Each visualization should: